RyanTheDev12/RyanTheDev12/README.md

 ### Glad to see you here!

 I work full time in IT and spend some of my free time as a GTA5 Vehicle Modeler and Script developer.
 I'm a passionate learner who's always willing to learn more of what I love to do for a living.
 I love to explore new technologies as well as figure out how they work.
 Other than that, I love to hang out with friends with friends and goof off any moment I can.
 I'm currently into GTA5 sctipt development during my free time.
-I am also a developer for [AlaskaPD](https://alaskapd.net)
+I also run a hosting company with one of my good friends!
+[Mellow Services](https://mellowservices.com)